I’ve always wanted to travel, live in other countries, experience other cultures, and live simply and sustainably.

-But when I turned 50 and after spending most of my nursing career working with the elderly and disabled populations (and knowing first-hand what they were experiencing in their daily lives), I seriously began to think that I might very well be facing that same dismal retirement situation if I didn’t at least start thinking about my options.
+But, when I turned 50, after spending most of my nursing career working with the elderly and disabled populations (and knowing first-hand what they were experiencing in their daily lives), I seriously began to think that I might be facing that same dismal retirement situation if I didn’t at least start planning for better.

-So I began what was the start of my search for retirement options.
+So I began my search for alternative retirement options.

-I soon became aware after looking at all the options, both domestic and overseas, that if I wanted any quality of life, I would have to retire outside of the United States, which was fine with me and exciting at the same time.
+I soon became aware after looking at all the options, both domestic and overseas, that, if I wanted any quality of life, I would have to retire outside the United States, which was fine with me and exciting at the same time.